phiter/REST/README.md

 DevIo.Data

-	cria a pa pasta Repository
+	criada a pasta Repository

-criar a class FornecedorRepository.cs
+criada a class FornecedorRepository.cs

 using System;
 using System.Threading.Tasks;